Tonton21-afk/LinguAR_deploy/README.md

-# README
+# Deployment

-This README is for **deployment purposes** on Render.
+This repository is configured for **deployment on Render**.
-Refer to `requirements.txt`, `runtime.txt`, and the start command in the Render settings.
+This README exists for deployment purposes only.